SergeakaAimate/Ontology-Lab/ARTICLE-LIST.md

 21. [table-of-contents-as-an-executable-interface](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/table-of-contents-as-an-executable-interface.pdf) – The inaugural essay on the protocol where a table of contents becomes an executable interface.
 22. [trigger](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/trigger.pdf) – A discussion of the concept of the "intellectual trigger."
 23. [Γ-in-the-Wild-An-Ontological-Gateway-for-AI-Science](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/%CE%93-in-the-Wild-An-Ontological-Gateway-for-AI-Science.pdf) – Describes the application of the ontological invariant "Γ" in real-world conditions as a gateway for AI science.
+24. [The Logbook of a Boundary Expedition: Co-Cartography in the Ontological Pluriverse](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Boundary-Expedition-Co-Cartography-in-Ontological-Pluriver.pdf) – An operational log of a live human–AI co-inquiry applying the MPO-System and Pai Protocol to navigate the pluriverse, reframing “cursed problems” as sites of invariant emergence and demonstrating Ontology-Lab as an executable interface for ontological diplomacy.

 ---